 This is the bass quality I’ve been searching for.
 The upper bass is tight and has a fast attack.
 The lower bass is there but not as deep as the Toucans.
 The Toucans use 8″ woofers but lack the attack in the upper bass.
 The Crows, with their 6-1/2″ woofers, lack the sensitivity.
 It needed two 5-1/4″ woofers to get it right.

-In building the Palila, I lined the two outer chambers with Rockwool.
-The center chamber has no lining.
+In building the Palila, I lined the two outer chambers with R-13 fiberglass insulation.
+The center ported chamber has no insulation.
 You may want to experiment with different absorbent materials and even lining the center chamber too.

 Lastly, make sure the DA135-8 are in parallel.
 Don’t depend on the woofer’s marking on the terminals.
 Measure it with a meter.
 It should read about 4Ω, not 16Ω.
 The reason I highlighted this is because believe it or not, one of my woofer’s terminal was marked incorrectly.
 The Plus was a Minus.